AdobeDocs/experience-platform.en/help/tags/api/getting-started.md

 ---
 # Getting started with the Reactor API

-In order to use the [Reactor API](https://www.adobe.io/experience-platform-apis/references/reactor/), each request must include the following authentication headers:
+In order to use the [Reactor API](https://www.adobe.io/experience-platform-apis/references/reactor/) to create and manage Tags extensions, each request must include the following authentication headers:

 * `Authorization: Bearer {ACCESS_TOKEN}`
 * `x-api-key: {API_KEY}`